-- Note 1: It is not recommended to adopt any other code not in the command definition table, which will potentially enter the hidden mode. - Note 2: The RSTEN command must be executed before executing the RST command.
-If any other command is issued in-between RSTEN and RST, the RST command will be ignored.
+Note 1: It is not recommended to adopt any other code not in the command definition table, which will potentially enter the hidden mode.

+Note 2: Before executing RST command, RSTEN command must be executed.
+If there is any other command to interfere, the reset operation will be disabled.